Skip to content

 The Cigna study shows the adverse effect of loneliness and stress on the productivity of employees.

-To make sure your employees feel a part of the team you should organize team interaction sessions and employee engagement activities.
+To make sure your employees feel a part of the team, you should organize team interaction sessions and employee engagement activities.
 Schedule regular virtual coffee chats, game nights, or even happy hours to create opportunities for casual interaction and team bonding.

 Use breakout rooms in video meetings for smaller group discussions or brainstorming sessions.